molily/molily.de/_posts/2016-05-16-mobile-web-performance.md

 ## Foreword

-Some years ago, web developer Nicole Sullivan gave an influential talk [Our (CSS) Best Practices Are Killing Us](http://www.stubbornella.org/content/2011/04/28/our-best-practices-are-killing-us/).
+Some years ago, web developer Nicole Sullivan gave an influential talk named [Our (CSS) Best Practices Are Killing Us](http://www.stubbornella.org/content/2011/04/28/our-best-practices-are-killing-us/).
 Sullivan was one of the first who set up rules for predictable, maintainable, large-scale CSS.

 In her talk from 2011, Sullivan argues that CSS practices considered the best back then are actually holding us back.
 With [OOCSS](https://www.smashingmagazine.com/2011/12/an-introduction-to-object-oriented-css-oocss/), she started a movement that eventually led to frameworks like Bootstrap and Foundation as well as methodologies like [SMACSS](https://smacss.com/), [BEM](https://css-tricks.com/bem-101/), [CSS modules](https://github.com/css-modules/css-modules) and inline CSS.
 Today in front-end development, we try to create reusable and encapsulated components.
 Sullivan helped to shape the idea of having such “lego bricks”.